eszticity0517/CarDataRecognizer/README.md

 4. In the Migrations folder, now you can see your newest changes, and the __EFMigrationsHistory database table now contains a new entity as well

 ### Deployment
-dotnet publish -c Release -r win-x64 --output ./bin Kamera.sln
+dotnet publish -c Release -r win-x64 --output ./bin CarDataRecognizer.sln

 Now the /bin folder is filled with new content.